aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/extensions/bibtex.md

-MooseDocs BibTeX Extension
+# MooseDocs BibTeX Extension

 The BibTeX file format for storing bibliography information is ubiquitous.
-Therefore to enable the creation of a set of common bibtex files that can be used with the markdown to create citations and bibliographies aids in rapid development of documentation.
+Therefore, to enable the ability to create a common set of BibTeX files that can be used with the markdown to create citations and bibliographies aids in rapid development of documentation.

-The bibtex extension makes it possible to include citations using LaTeX commands.
+The [BibTeX] extension makes it possible to include citations using LaTeX commands.
 The following commands are supported within the markdown.

 * `\cite{slaughter2015continuous}`: \cite{slaughter2015continuous}
 * `\citet{wang2014diffusion}`: \citet{wang2014diffusion}